Amanda-Katherine/bookclub-javascript-rails-api/README.md

 ## Acknowledgments

-I would like to thank all the book lovers out there.
+Thanks to all the book lovers out there.

+Special thanks to [CSS Script](https://www.cssscript.com/mobile-site-navbar/) and [Mohssine aboutaj](https://codepen.io/MohssineAboutajWeb/pen/wpBQEo) which my navbar and login registration form were adapted from.